ilumn/MarketForecast/README.md

 find params.py: Script for finding optimal hyperparameters (this may very well be a terrible way of accomplishing this but it works so far).
 training: Directory for training scripts.
 util: Utility scripts and functions.
-visualizations: Scripts for various visualization techniques.
+visualizations: Scripts for various visualization techniques, not pushed right now they are mostly bad or broken.

 ### Usage
 To run, execute the main.py script located in the prototype directory.
 The script loads historical stock price data, preprocesses it, trains the XGBoost model, and evaluates its performance.